Many theories and hypothesis arise about where first mammals came from.

 - If bats were actually the first mammals on Earth there must be many different subspecies of them after so many years of evolution.
 This is in fact true, and as today bats is the second more diversified specie in the mammal kingdom living in all sort of climates and places.
 Curiously they are only surpassed by rodents, that will be nothing more than adapted bats.

 And finally, as a gift for curious researches with no plans for the weekend, this is a non-yet-proved predictive fact of this theory.
 It's well known that bats use sound to localize and hunt insects.
-My hypothesis is that some (or many) subspecies of frogs could be using such same mechanism to localize insects, and not just as a way for males to get the attention of females.
+My hypothesis is that some (or many) species of frogs could be using that same mechanism to localize insects, and not just as a way for males to get the attention of females.
 It's even possible that they will be using the same frequencies and we were not noticing it just because we didn't even thought about it.
+The inflated vocal sac of the frog, full of sensory nerves, can be a very good tool to detect the echo of the croaking just put your hands in an inflated balloon to feel the sound with the touch.

 Update 1, 2017-08-09: